-East Coasters know that the oft-traveled Boston/New York/Washington D.C. route can be a pricey one whether you take a car, plane, train or bus.
+East Coasters know that the oft-traveled Boston to New York to Washington, D.C. route can be a pricey one whether you take a car, plane, train or bus.
 Travelers who opt to drive between the cities in an effort to save money may now be rethinking that option considering fluctuating gas prices and the maddening traffic jams that are common along the way.
-In addition, heated competition among JetBlue, Delta and American Airlines has made flying a much more affordable option.
-Here we outline five ways to travel to the cities, including the cost, travel time, and pros and cons of each.
+In addition, heated competition among JetBlue, Delta, and American Airlines has made flying a much more affordable option.
+Here we outline four ways to travel to the cities, including the cost, travel time, and pros and cons of each.

 Travel Time: Depending on your route, a nonstop flight can last anywhere from 45 minutes to two hours, not including travel time to and from the airport or check-in.

 - Many departures.
-All three airlines have departures all day long, but you may pay more for prime time.
+All of these airlines have departures all day long, but you may pay more for prime time.
 Less expensive fares can sometimes be found early in the morning or late in the evening.

 - No traffic (except getting to and from the airport).

-- American and Delta shuttles operate from New York’s LaGuardia Airport, the least convenient of the city’s three airports if you are planning to go to Manhattan via public transportation.
-However, it is the closest airport, and the least expensive to travel to and from if you plan to take a taxi or car service.
+- American, Delta, and JetBlue operate from New York’s LaGuardia Airport, which is the least convenient of the city’s three airports if you are planning to go to Manhattan via public transportation.
+However, it’s the closest airport, and the least expensive to travel to and from if you plan to take a taxi or car service.

-- Finding the best fare can be time-consuming with so many possible airport combinations, particularly if you’re flying between New York and D.C. — each served by three airports.
+- Finding the best fare can be time-consuming with so many possible airport combinations, particularly if you’re flying between New York and D.C. as each city is served by three major airports.

-Cities Served: There are a number of weekday Acela Express round-trips between Washington D.C. and New York, as well as several weekday round-trips between Boston, New York and Washington.
-Weekend service runs approximately once every hour between New York and Washington D.C. and less frequently from Boston.
+Cities Served: There are daily weekday Acela Express round-trips between Washington, D.C. and New York, as well as several daily weekday round-trips between Boston, New York, and Washington, D.C.
+Weekend service runs approximately once every hour between New York and Washington, D.C. about as regularly to/from Boston.

-Travel Time: For Acela Express service, plan on about three hours between Washington D.C. and New York, about seven hours between Washington D.C. and Boston, and about three and a half hours between New York and Boston.
-For regional trains, add an additional 30 – 60 minutes, depending on your route.
-Click here for the Acela Express and Northeast Regional timetable.
+Travel Time: For Acela Express service, plan on about three hours between Washington, D.C. and New York, about seven hours between Washington, D.C. and Boston, and about three and a half hours between New York and Boston.
+For regional trains, add 30 to 60 minutes, depending on your route.
+Click here for the Acela Express and Northeast Regional timetables.